 An example of how overtime can be an issue for fire departments is from the Los Angeles County Fire Department.
 In 2017, they saw an increase of 36% in overtime with 640 crew members earning over $100,000 in payments.
 This was significantly higher than the state’s police or medical departments.

 Due to this influx, the LA fire department was subjected to accusations of failing to manage its budget or staff schedules properly.

 Firefighter’s on-call schedules

-If a firefighter is on call but is not called in to do anything that could be classed as duty, they will not be paid for their time.
+If a firefighter is on-call but is not called in to do anything that could be classified as duty, they will not be paid for their time.

 You cannot accurately estimate how much time a firefighter will work overtime for, as it all depends on the incidents that occur and whether they are needed to help out.

 Overall, it is difficult to know how many hours a firefighter will work and what their shift pattern will be like.
 To get an accurate answer, you will need to ask the department head at the station you are applying for.

 The most common shift patterns are 24 hours on, 48 hours off, or 12 hours on and 12 hours off for 4 days, with 96 hours off after that.